-The relationship between SEO and content marketing seems natural -- write good content, optimize your site, and organic traffic spikes.
-PPC can seem like the outlier, a standalone tactic unrelated to other digital marketing efforts.
-But a proper PPC campaign can be part of a more complete, multi-channel strategy.
-Adding PPC to your digital marketing framework enhances visibility and trust in your site and thus figures into your comprehensive, long-term strategy.
+With this approach in mind, SEM can seem like the outlier, a standalone tactic unrelated to other digital marketing efforts.
+But a proper SEM campaign should be included in a comprehensive, robust, multi-channel digital marketing strategy.
+Adding SEM to your digital marketing framework enhances visibility and trust in your brand.

 Enhanced Visibility, Trust and Control